 1) Assessment calendar

 Our school uses the electronic system SIMS to record our data.
 Data is inputted into SIMS each half term and is then analysed by teachers and senior leaders.
-This data forms the basis for the RAP (Raising Attainment Plan) meetings held each half term.
+This data forms the basis for the PPT(Pupil Progress to Target) meetings held each half term.
 From these meetings teachers are given actions to work on with the children in their class.

 Nursery baseline assessment Within the first 4 weeks of Autumn 1 half term, an initial baseline assessment is made.
 The assessments are made in all of the prime and specific areas of learning.
 Each child has a tracker linked to Development Matters and each key person highlights the statements children have achieved.
 Key people then decide on a best fit level which is added to SIMS.